Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-lifecycle.md

 An unintentional stop of the app, only leading to a state transition to **Stopped**, is caused by the following events:
 - **NodeStopped**: if your node is stopped, all apps running on your node will automatically be stopped
-- **NodeKilled**: if your node is killed by the Host system, all apps running on your node will automatically be stopped
+- **NodeKilled**: if your node is killed by the host system, all apps running on your node will automatically be stopped
-- **AppKilled**: happens if your app is killed by the Host system
+- **AppKilled**: happens if your app is killed by the host system
-- **AppStoppedByHost**: happens if your app is stopped by the Host system
+- **AppStoppedByHost**: happens if your app is stopped by the host system
 - **AppStoppedByNode**: happens if your app is stopped by ActyxOS

 </TabItem>
 <TabItem value="waiting">

 :::tip Corresponding node status
 Please note, that at this point your node could be both **Running** or **Stopped**.
-It depends on the event that caused your app to transition in this state.
+It depends on the event that caused your app to transition into this state.
 :::

 In this lifecycle stage your app is **Stopped**, but waiting to be started again as its mode is still **Enabled**.
 Your app will transition back into the lifecycle stage **Operational** if one of the following events happen: